MYusufY/Code-Generator/README.md

 # Code-Generator

+**EDIT**
+2.0.6 AND OLD VERSIONS DO NOT WORK,
+BUT THE NEW VERSIONS ARE LARGE TO EXCEED THE LIMIT OF GITHUB.
+YOU CAN DOWNLOAD THE LATEST VERSION (2.0.7) FROM THE GOOGLE DRIVE LINK BELOW.

 Code Generator App For MacOS, Uses GPT3 To Generate Code.

 This app is under development.
 For now, it only supports MacOS.
 It tested on Intel, MacOS 12+.